 Our Repair Shop

-Our on-site repair shop is staffed with four master repair technicians and one apprentice technician, resulting in over 80 combined years of instrument repair experience.
+Our on-site repair shop is staffed with four master repair technicians and one journeyman technician, resulting in over 80 combined years of instrument repair experience.
 Our repair techs take pride in their work, always providing the care and precision necessary for an instrument to maintain its original quality playing condition.
 Not only do they keep instruments in great condition, they also provide complete overhauls on-site, making Cooper Music one of the few companies in the entire United States who perform complete overhauls in their own shops.

 BRASS Repair Prices